uihilab/HydroCompute/README.md

 ```
 The results per simulation will be saved with nametag `Simulation_N`.

+A list of case studies and examples can be found [here](https://github.com/uihilab/HydroCompute/tree/master/examples).

 ## Expansions and Test Cases
 ### Expansions
 Currently the library works fully with Chromium based browsers.
 Mozilla implementations will be added in future releases.